matkv/matkv.dev/content/garden/_index.md

 title = "Garden"
 +++

-This is a placeholder for the garden.
+This is where my long-term notes will be.
+This will also probably replace my [wiki](https://wiki.matkv.dev) at some point.